Bill Morris (rugby union, born 1940)

 He was recommended to Pontypool for the 1962-63 season by his club and by Pontypool club captain Clive Rowlands.
+As a winger he played two internationals making his Welsh debut in Scotland v Wales at Murrayfield on 2 February 1963, and his last international appearance was Wales v Ireland in Cardiff on 9 March 1963.

-Bill won The British Indoor Championship 1962 100 yards in 9.8 seconds and went on to represent Great Britain against Germany Indoor at Wembley in 1962.
+In athletics, Morris won the 100 yards race at the British Indoor Championship in 1962, in 9.8 seconds.
+He represented Great Britain against Germany in the indoor meeting at Wembley in 1962.
 Described as running under 'even time' (100 yards in 10 seconds, equivalent to about 11 seconds for 100 metres) "one of the fastest wings in Wales".
-As a Rugby Union winger he played two internationals making his Welsh debut in Scotland v Wales at Murrayfield, 2 February 1963 and his last appearance in the following test Wales v Ireland at Cardiff, 9 March 1963.